huggingface/blog/time-series-transformers.md

 As time series researchers will know, there has been a lot of interest in applying Transformer based models to the time series problem.
 The vanilla Transformer is just one of many attention-based models and so there is a need to add more models to the library.

-At the moment there is nothing stopping us from modeling multivariate time series, however for that one would need to instantiate the model with a multivariate distribution head.
+At the moment nothing is stopping us from modeling multivariate time series, however for that one would need to instantiate the model with a multivariate distribution head.
 Currently, diagonal independent distributions are supported, and other multivariate distributions will be added.
-Stay tuned for a future blog post which will include a tutorial.
+Stay tuned for a future blog post that will include a tutorial.

 Another thing on the roadmap is time series classification.
 This entails adding a time series model with a classification head to the library, for the anomaly detection task for example.